Russian auto boomtown grinds to halt over Ukraine sanctions

 "We hope to return to work as soon as possible and everyone will have confidence in the future again," Uglov said.

-Volkswagen, whose factory employs 4,200 people, in early March suspended operations due to the war.
+Volkswagen, whose factory employs 4,200 people, in early March suspended operations.
 A spokeswoman said production remained frozen.

 Volvo Group, which employs over 600 people to build trucks, also suspended production.